rafworkonly/rafworkonly.github.io/submit.md

 - What is something I think is undervalued or deserves more attention?
 - What do my friends need to know?
 - What have I struggled with?
-- What have a I succeeded at?
+- What have I succeeded at?
 - What am I grateful for?
 - What do we need to change?